If I say Astra, what comes to mind?

 As you can see, there are typical customization options.
 You can customize the colors, the background, the typography, the widgets or your menus.

-But there are still some small nuggets inside these options 😉 Here are the ones I liked best:
+But there are still some small gems inside these options. 😉 Here are the ones I liked the most:

-- You can change the width of your logo, and choose a different logo for Retina and mobile devices.
+- You can change the width of your logo.

 - A breadcrumb can be added inside/after the header, or just below the title of your content.

-- The buttons customization (theme & header), by choosing their radius, padding or color.
+- The buttons customization by choosing their radius or color.